-6.17 In conclusion, the assessment of all proposed residential sites in Bassetlaw District has been undertaken with due regard to the requirements of the NPPF and the best practice advice contained in 'Viability Testing Local Plans'.
-It is considered that all sites are viable across the entire plan period, taking account of all policy impacts of the Local Plan as well as the continued operation of CIL in the District provided recommendations in respect of the existing Affordable Housing policies are adopted.
+6.17 In conclusion, the assessment of all proposed residential sites in Bassetlaw District has been undertaken with due regard to the requirements of the NPPF and the best practice advice contained in National Planning Practice Guidance.
+It is considered that all sites are viable across the entire plan period, taking account of all policy impacts of the Local Plan as well as the continued operation of CIL in the District provided the revised Affordable Housing policies are adopted.